-Notify TWC if you are receiving or begin receiving a retirement pension.
+Notify TWC if you are receiving or begin receiving retirement or pension payments.

 We will determine if your pension affects your unemployment benefits and will mail you a decision.

 If the pension affects your benefits, we deduct the weekly amount of your pension, dollar for dollar, from your benefits.